 Visualize your competition

 The competitive matrix allows Aha! users to visualize where different competitors stack up against their own products.
-Clicking "Show your products" on the left hand side brings up a list of all of the products you have defined in your Aha! account.
+Clicking Show your products on the left side brings up a list of all of the product workspaces you have defined in your Aha! account.